tymyrddin/blue-siem/source/index.rst

 Security information and event management
 =====================================================================

-SIEM and search queries to look for specific answers from the ingested logs.
+Security information and event management (SIEM) and search queries to look for specific answers from the ingested logs.

 .. toctree::
    :glob: